hhandika/gc-counter/README.md

 [![Build Status](https://travis-ci.com/hhandika/gc-counter.svg?branch=main)](https://travis-ci.com/hhandika/gc-counter)

-Quickly count gc content in a fasta file

 GC-Counter is a command line application to quickly count gc content of a fasta file.
 The result will be saved as a csv.
 Take a look at the sample folder for input and output files.

 ## Usage